wazuh/wazuh-documentation/source/ossec_pci_dss.rst

     [SSH Configuration - Root login allowed {PCI_DSS: 2.2.4}] [any]
     f:/etc/ssh/sshd_config -> !r:^# && r:PermitRootLogin\.+yes;

-In our :ref:`OSSEC Wazuh fork <wazuh_installation>`, your rootcheck rules use this syntax in the rootcheck name: **{PCI_DSS: X.Y.Z}**.
+In our :ref:`OSSEC Wazuh fork <wazuh_installation>`, the rootcheck rules use this syntax in the rootcheck name: **{PCI_DSS: X.Y.Z}**.
 Meaning that all rootchecks already have the PCI DSS requirement tag.

 Use cases
 ^^^^^^^^^

 In order to check the security parameters of SSH (and meet the requirement 2.2.4), we have developed the rootchecks *system_audit_ssh*.
-In our example, when OSSEC run the rootcheck scan, it is able to detect some errors in the SSH configuration.
+In our example, when OSSEC runs the rootcheck scan, it is able to detect some errors in the SSH configuration.

 .. image:: images/pci/policy_monitoring_1.png
     :align: center